 The MD and Exercise Regulate Metabolism

-The 1950s rural Cretans, the original models of the MD, were physically active, including walking a lot.
+The 1950s rural Cretans, the original models of the MD, walked a lot.
 After gaining weight when hobbled by a leg injury, this writer lost 10 pounds (4.5 kg) in 10 weeks down to his optimal weight simply by adhering to a filling, satisfying ovo-lacto-vegetarian MD and doing a great deal of low- and moderate-intensity exercise, mostly walking.

-This suggests that, instead of restricting caloric intake with the MD, one should just eat several full, satisfying MD meals per day and do plenty of light and moderate exercise and physical activity to slowly reduce weight.
-Aim at getting into shape rather than at losing weight.
+This suggests that, instead of restricting caloric intake with the MD, one should just eat a satisfying MD and do plenty of light and moderate exercise and physical activity (Zone 2 intensity such as walking at a good pace or slow jogging that burns fat and slowly reduces weight).1 Aim at getting into shape rather than at losing weight.
 Instead of counting calories, focus on selecting and enjoying the correct MD food while steering clear of processed food and junk food.
 Also, avoid deviations from the traditional MD diet like sausage or huge slabs of cheese on pizza.
-This approach will not get quick results, but it will make sense to many medical doctors and to millions of overweight and obese people disappointed with other diets.1

 See also: Eat a Mediterranean Diet but Still Supplement?

 Kenneth J. Dillon is a historical and scientific researcher.
 See the biosketch at About Us.
-Dillon eats a vegan Mediterranean Diet.
-To avoid gluten, he has switched from pasta and wheat bread to quinoa and rye bread.
+Dillon jogs, walks a lot, swims, and eats an ovo-lacto-vegetarian Mediterranean Diet.